dougeby/IntuneDocs/intune/troubleshoot-company-resource-access-problems.md

 # Common error codes and descriptions in Microsoft Intune

-This article lists the error, status codes, descriptions, and possible solutions.
-Use this information to help troubleshoot issues when using Microsoft Intune.
+This article lists common errors, status codes, descriptions, and possible solutions when accessing organization resources.
+Use this information to help troubleshoot access issues when using Microsoft Intune.

 If you need support help, see [get support for Microsoft Intune](get-support.md).